 Join us for a season of powerful stories, great voices, and brilliant music!
 To renew your current subscription, click here.
 If you're not currently a subscriber and would like to purchase 3 concerts or more and save, call our box office at 312.551.1414 Monday through Friday, 10 am to 5 pm.
 Single tickets will go on sale August 1.

 Written in the spirit of Bach and Handel, whose music he loved, Felix Mendelssohn’s powerful choral masterpiece brings to life some of the most dramatic moments in the Old Testament.
 Fire comes from the heavens, storms gather, and the people cry for vengeance.
 From the prophet’s curse of drought to his ascent to heaven on a fiery chariot, Elijah is an extraordinary musical experience.
-Music Director Jane Glover conducts an all-star cast—soprano Susanna Phillips, mezzo Elizabeth DeShong, tenor William Burden, and in the title role, bass-baritone Eric Owens.
+Jane Glover conducts an all-star cast and the chorus Opera News calls “one of Chicago’s musical glories.”

 - Saturday, September 16, 7:30 PM Harris Theater, Chicago

 - Sunday, September 17, 7:30 PM North Shore Center, Skokie

-J. S. Bach's gorgeous Concerto for Violin and Oboe headlines an evening that also features a concerto for two violins by Telemann and a double cello concerto by Vivaldi.
-Beethoven's Symphony No. 2 provides classical contrast in a sparkling orchestral program led with trademark energy and zest by Principal Guest Conductor Nicholas Kraemer.
+J. S. Bach’s Concerto for Oboe and Violin headlines an evening that also features a concerto for two violins by Telemann and a double cello concerto by Vivaldi.
+Beethoven’s Symphony No. 2 provides classical contrast in a sparkling orchestral program led with trademark energy and zest by Principal Guest Conductor Nicholas Kraemer.